 Zimbabwe has more viewpoints

 Zimbabwe has more viewing points than the Zambian side including the main falls viewpoints.
-Many people say that the Knife-Edge Bridge is a great viewing area on the Zambian side.
+However, many people say that the Knife-Edge Bridge is a great viewing area on the Zambian side.

 Other wildlife areas near both sides of the waterfall